 Many channels also link to other videos for SEO reasons.
 YouTube's Creator Academy officially recommends linking to relevant playlists.

 The SERP snippet is a few lines of data that are displayed as text on a search engine results page such as Google and YouTube.Here are some of the YouTube best practices for how to make the most of the SERP snippet.

 Tubics' YouTube SEO tool provides you with a SERP snippet preview, a real-time analysis of your description such as what is currently on there, what should be on there, and more.

 The number of characters of the YouTube description that are visible on a search results page will vary depending on the search engine you are using.Here are the current number of visible characters of a description on the search results page for:

 YouTube gives you 5,000 characters (about 800 words) for the description; therefore, you should use every bit of it, or at least make it as long as possible.
 Just remember to keep the text relevant to your video.

 Also, be sure to include some hashtags and don't forget to add your keywords at a rate of about 1-2%.HOT TIP: Some people add the transcript of their video for the description and a link to the original transcript if the entire transcript doesn't fit within the description box.

-When designing your descriptions for the YouTube description box, you should try to find ways to make them stand out such as using ASCII characters and symbols like the arrow on both sides of a word or phrase.
+When designing your description for the YouTube description box, you should try to find ways to make them stand out such as using ASCII characters and symbols like the arrow on both sides of a word or phrase.
 You can also structure paragraphs with separator lines.
 Anything you can do to make your text easier to read and your important information to stand out.

 YouTube, just like any other search engine, uses algorithms to determine the rankings of the videos on their site.
 The way they do that is by looking at patterns so it's important that you use some text paragraphs across all your videos to increase the chances that one of your other videos will be suggested after the current video your viewer is watching has finished playing.

-After developing a few YouTube video descriptions, you will see how important it is to come up with efficient ways to complete this task.Here are some ideas for making the process of writing a YouTube description more efficient.
+After developing a few YouTube descriptions, you will see how important it is to come up with efficient ways to complete this task.Here are some ideas for making the process of writing a YouTube description more efficient.

 YouTube Keywords: How to do Keyword Research

 Learn with Matthias how to do YouTube Keyword Research with tubics and get more views on YouTube.
 Learn more on Video SEO and sign up for free at https://www.tubics.com.Our YouTube Keyword Research tool gives you YouTube keyword suggestions based on official search data provided by YouTube, Google, Bing, and AdWords.
 Unleash the power of unlimited keyword suggestions and search volumes!Optimize your YouTube keywords, titles and descriptions with our real-time YouTube SEO content analysis.
 Our YouTube SEO keyword research tool checks if you use your focus keyword enough and in the right spots.Our free YouTube Keyword Research tool features a simple traffic light system and helps suggest a few ‘best practice’ YouTube SEO techniques.
 Red means your YouTube SEO is terrible, orange means it’s OK, but could be improved and green means it’s great!
 For this system to work, you must set a focus keyword or phrase for each video. tubics will then check your content and gives you tips on how to improve YouTube SEO results.+++Get a free YouTube SEO analysis at https://www.tubics.com Visit our Help Center at https://help.tubics.com YouTube Keyword Tool Alternatives: https://www.tubics.com/blog/youtube-k...#YoutubeKeywords #YoutubeSEO #YouTubeTagGenerator #YouTubeTagTool

 If you are going to be creating more than a few videos, you might consider designing a template for the description.
 This will help make sure you don't forget anything, especially if you're flying through the process because you have several videos to produce.Here is an example of a YouTube description template.Line 1: Text descriptionLine 2-3: 1st call to action_________________________Helpful text (video summary, transcript, etc.)KeywordsHashtagsRelevant links2nd call to action_________________________Social media profile listWebsite addressContact information_________________________Credits for other peoples work

 Here is a summary of everything we've learned.